 Send the medications by regular mail or ground service to:

 AID FOR AIDS HIV Medicine Recycling Program 131 Varick Street.
 Suite 1011 New York, NY 10013

 Still have questions?

-If you have additional questions about how to make your donation take a moment to fill out this form completely.
-This information will be used to contact you to ask you more detailed information about your donation or answer your questions.
+If you have additional questions about how to make your donation, please take a moment to fill out this form completely.
+This information will be used to contact you and ask you more detailed information about your donation or answer your questions.